SUELYN-STEPHANI/AI-Quality-Lab/README.md

 ---

-## Current Focus
+## Current Projects

+- Evaluation Framework Development
-- Comparative evaluation of GPT, Claude, and Gemini
+- Comparative Model Analysis
-- AI response quality assessment
+- AI Response Benchmarking
-- Prompt evaluation methodologies
+- Prompt Quality Assessment
-- Benchmark development
-- Evaluation frameworks
+- Hallucination Detection Studies

 ---

-## Objective
+## Mission

+Contribute to the development of more accurate, reliable, transparent, and trustworthy AI systems through structured evaluation methodologies.

 Build practical evaluation methodologies that contribute to the development of more accurate, reliable, and trustworthy AI systems.